-Due to the Covid 19 pandemic we enrolled about half the children we would normally serve.
-Attendance was also lower by 10% or more for every classroom this year compared to pre-pandemic levels.
-Additionally, we had a significant increase in enrollment in the winter of 2021 when conditions became safer in Anchorage.
-Because of all these factors we lack the typical number of children who were assessed in both the fall and the spring.
+Due to the Covid 19 pandemic we enrolled 140 children in the fall of 2021, 117 less than full enrollment.
+Enrollment gradually increased through the winter.
+As a result, we lack the typical number of children who were assessed in both the fall and the spring.
 Therefore, instead of comparing assessment results for children assessed during fall and spring of the same program year, the following table compares spring 2019 results with spring 2021 results.
 These are two different groups of children, with the 2019 results collected prior to the onset of the pandemic.